 Donating/pledging teams only and individuals are only eligible to win.
 If you are on a team that isn’t sponsoring as a team, but you donate individually, you are eligible to win as an individual.
 Healthy Heroes are not eligible for prizes.

-Healthy Futures will post regular leaderboard updates of all eligible participants.*
+Healthy Futures will post regular leaderboard updates of all eligible participants.* *Businesses/organizations must contribute pledges to be eligible for prizes

 If some of your teammates choose not to log miles, the team owner can choose to remove them to increase the team’s miles/participant average by going to “My Team” and clicking the trash can icon to the right of the user’s name.